ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 ![](/assets/images/icon_unfold.png) **Tip**: **Communication Circuit of RS-485 based DYNAMIXEL**
 </summary>

-To control the DYNAMIXELs, the main controller needs to convert its UART signals to the half duplex type.
-The recommended circuit diagram for this is shown below.
+DYNAMIXEL actuators operate using half-duplex UART communication.
+The following diagram shows the recommended circuit to convert full-duplex RS-485 to half-duplex RS-485 for DYNAMIXEL control.

+**WARNING**: This circuit is designed for a 5V or 5V tolerant MCU.
+Otherwise, a Level Shifter will be required to match the voltage of the MCU.
+{: .notice--warning}
 ![](/assets/images/dxl/x/x_series_485_circuit.jpg)

-**NOTE**: Above circuit is designed for 5V or 5V tolerant MCU.
-Otherwise, use a Level Shifter to match the voltage of MCU.
-{: .notice}
 </details>

 # [Power](#power)